The Best Online Sales to Shop This Weekend

-The Best Online Sales to Shop This Weekend: Supergoop, REI, Tory Burch and More
+The Best Online Sales to Shop This Weekend: Adidas, Nordstrom, Tatcha and More

 In the world of shopping, there's always a worthwhile deal happening somewhere.
 And let's be real, there's never a better way to shop than one that lets you save a chunk of your paycheck.
 That said, finding out exactly where the best online sales are happening and which ones actually merit your time and money is another story.
 And if you're looking for the best sales to shop this week, we at ET Style have done the searching so you don't have to.
 In other words, the only thing you need to worry about is adding everything into your cart.

-Whether you're looking to make a few fashion and beauty hauls from brands like Abercrombie & Fitch, Coach Outlet and Supergoop to update your wardrobe and skincare game or you want to get in on must-have deals from Amazon, there's bound to be a sale that has exactly what you need.
+Whether you're looking to make a few fashion and beauty hauls from brands and retailers like Adidas, Nordstrom and Tatcha to update your wardrobe and skincare game or you want to get in on must-have deals from Macy's, there's bound to be a sale that has exactly what you need.

 Lucky for you, there are plenty of sales going on -- which means you can find what you're looking for, and even a few things that you weren't.
 Ahead, find the best online sales to shop today and be sure to check out our favorite deals that are too good to pass up along the way.